-Childcare is expensive in most countries and with the high cost of living in Luxembourg, finding an affordable solution to look after your children is difficult.
+Childcare is expensive in most countries and with the high cost of living in Luxembourg, finding an affordable solution to look after your children can be challenging.

 Cost of dining out at restaurants in Luxembourg

 Personal income tax in Luxembourg is based on your marital status and the amount of income for each household.
-Singles are taxed on class 1 or 1a contributions and married couples on class 2 contributions.
-You can find the latest figures here.
+Single people are taxed on class 1 or 1a contributions and married couples on class 2 contributions.

 If both spouses in a married couple earn taxable incomes, the class 2 contributions are based on a combined assessment.
 Separated couples are typically granted class 1 or 1a contributions.

 Taxable income starts from €11,265 a year.
-Individuals that earn less than this amount do not pay tax.
+Individuals that earn less than this amount do not pay taxes.
 The maximum is 42% on an income that exceeds €200,004.

-Social security contributions are paid directly from your salary and cover illness, unemployment, occupational accidents, pension, childbirth, long-term care insurance and death.
+Social security contributions in Luxembourg are paid directly from your salary and cover illness, unemployment, occupational accidents, pension, childbirth, long-term care insurance, and death.